tembiluk in english

 One common scientific name for this fascinating creature is Bactronophorus thoracites.

 For the Melanau people of Sarawak, tembiluk holds immense cultural significance.
-It’s not just a food; it’s a part of their heritage and connection to the natural environment.
+It’s a part of their heritage and connection to the natural environment.

 In the local diet, tembiluk is a valuable source of protein.
 It’s often enjoyed during communal gatherings or special occasions, bringing people together.